-Q. How active are you in your religion? n=1,024 (all respondents)
+Q. How active are you in your religion?

 More than half of Australians are open to changing their religious views given the right circumstances and evidence.

 Openness to other religious views

 Half of all Australians say (52%) they would be open, to some extent, to changing their religious views given the right circumstances and evidence.
 Almost half (48%) are strongly committed to their current religious views.